StoicPerlman/falcon-openapi/README.md

       operationId: controllers.foo.Foo.on_get
 ```

 I am unsure if operationId will make it into the final version.
-I may change this to only check for the x-falcon-router property.
+I may change this to only check for the x-falcon property.
 I plan on doing more research to determine if this an appropriate way to use the [operationId property](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#operationObject).

-### x-falcon-router
+### x-falcon

 The example below will route all `POST` `/foo` requests to the module `controllers.foo`, the class `Foo`, and the method `post_foo`.
 Note: the standard in Falcon is to use the naming scheme on_get, on_post, etc. This plugin will allow any method name to be used to handle the request.
-If no method name is defined in x-falcon-router, the plugin will attempt to route to the appropriate on_* method.
+If no method name is defined in x-falcon, the plugin will attempt to route to the appropriate on_* method.
 Meaning in the example below, removing the `method: post_foo` would cause the router to attempt to find an `on_post` method in `Foo`.

 ```yaml
 openapi: "3.0.0"